Skip to main content

 Deletion Cascades

 Resource relationships define deletion behavior.
-When a project is deleted, all its components are removed.
-When a component is deleted, its builds and deployments are cleaned up.
+When a project is deleted, all its components and Resources are removed.
+When a Component is deleted, its WorkflowRuns, ComponentReleases, ReleaseBindings, and RenderedReleases are cleaned up.
+When a Resource is deleted, deletion is blocked while any ResourceReleaseBinding still references it; once all bindings are gone, the owned ResourceReleases are removed.
 These cascading relationships ensure that resources are properly cleaned up without leaving orphaned objects.